btholt/complete-intro-to-sql/lessons/03-data/F-project.md

 > - Make sure your Postgres Docker database is running by running `docker ps` or looking at the Docker GUI
 > - Make sure that your database is exposing port 5432.
 You can see that in the `docker ps` output or in the GUI.
 > - Make sure you're connecting to the correct database.
 If you didn't create a new database, the data you created will be in the default `postgres` database.
-If you followed my instructions, the data will be in the `foodguru` database.
+If you followed my instructions, the data will be in the `recipeguru` database.
 > - If your database is missing the data, go back to [the INSERTs lesson][inserts] and copy the long query there and rerun it in your database.

 ## Your project